-In most of the cases, this particular error message appears when someone tries to install .NET Framework 3.5 that is required to run some other programs or apps.
+In most cases, this particular error message appears when someone tries to install .NET Framework 3.5 that is required to run some other programs or apps.

 Users get this error message when the concerned Group Policy setting is disabled.
 Do note that the Group Policy is not available in the Home editions of Windows.

 Open Local Group Policy Editor.
 For that, press Win+R, type gpedit.msc and hit the Enter button.
 Alternatively, you can search for “Group Policy” in the Taskbar search box in case you are using Windows 10.

 After opening Local Group Policy Editor, navigate to the following path-

 After clicking on the System folder on your left-hand side, double-click on Specify settings for optional component installation and component repair setting that you see on the right side.